TeamTigers/eChartiFy/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/c2oil2sqns671djd?svg=true)](https://ci.appveyor.com/project/shunjid/echartify)

-**eChartiFy** is web application built with .net core 2.2 that has come with the idea of reading a data-set of Bangladesh (National Elections Data-set) in a fastest possible time and then representing the data-set with different statistical charts. **Overview**:
+**eChartiFy** is web application built with .net core 2.2 that has come with the idea of reading the dataset of Bangladesh's National Election in a fastest possible time and then representing the data-set with different statistical charts parsing through JSON. **Overview**:

   - An authorized person will be uploading the election dataset (.xlsx) into the system
   - Can manipulate uploaded data through dataTable